LogstonEducation/PDL-Advanced-SQL-Material-Prep/COCKROACHDB.md

 # CockroachDB Setup

-This guide walks you throught the steps of setting up a CockroachDB Free-Tier database and loading the "airline" DB into that database.
+This guide walks you through the steps of setting up a CockroachDB Free-Tier database and loading the "airline" DB into that database.

 1. Once you have created your VM, dump the data from the running postgres